haquema/makers-javascript-fndamentals/contents/2-arrays.md

 ## Finding the bug

-After working through the last example, we've decided to modify it to compute *even* numbers instead of odd ones.
-However, when we run the code, something is not working.
+After working through the last example, a student decided to modify it to compute *even* numbers instead of odd ones.
+However, when they run the code, something is not working.

 ```javascript
 let numbers = [0,1,2,3,4,5,6,7,8,9,10];